 Some lessons from cracking the compromised Linkedin password database

-Here’s a blow-by-blow account of a security researcher’s attempts to crack the compromised Linkedin database.
+Here’s a blow-by-blow account of a security researcher’s attempts to crack the compromised Linkedin database as a result of its 2012 breach.
 This is a very good example of ethical hacking.

 Read more